mojadita/cont/Readme.md

 end of the screen line.
 After execution, it emits another ANSI escape to erase from that line to the end of the screen.

+In normal use, you should specify the command and command line arguments at the end of the `cont` command, e.g.  To execute each half second a `ps` command, or a clock using the `date(1)` command:

+    $ cont -t 0.5 px x

+or

+    $ cont date "+%H:%M:%S"

 In case you want to run a pipeline, run it using a shell, as in the following
 example: